Dzungar–Qing Wars: First Dzungar-Qing War

 Qing scouts attacked a Dzungar party north of the Great Wall.
 However, this proved to be the main Dzungar army, which destroyed the Qing detachment easily.
 A large Qing army under Prince Fuquan advanced North into Inner Mongolia, hoping to trap and crush the mobile Dzungar army.
 However, they were constrained by bad weather and difficult terrain.
 It took some Qing troops twelve days to cross the Gobi Desert, and the horses were left exhausted.
 Running low on supplies, the Qing finally confronted the Dzungars at Ulan Butung in September 1690.
-Although outnumbered 5 to 1, the Dzungars formed a camel wall, beat back a pair of artillery-supported Qing assaults, and escaped into the hills having won with strategy.
+Although outnumbered 5 to 1, the Dzungars formed a camel wall, beat back a pair of artillery-supported Qing assaults, and escaped into the hills.
 The Qing commander claimed victory, but his failure to completely destroy the Dzungar forces led to his dismissal and early retirement.
 Galdan was left in control of Mongolia from the Selenga River in the north to Khalkhyn Gol in the south.